geddy/model/README.md

 Use `model.createAdapter(name, config)` to initialize an adapter and connect to the database.

+_NOTE:_ The `config` parameter for each adapter depends on the module used.
+As an example, postgres uses `database` for the database name whereas MongoDB uses `dbName`.
+Model doesn't try to standardize the config for each adapter.
+Instead it just passes the config you give it in `createAdapter` to the npm module.
+To check the config setup for your adapter go to the module's official site and look at their docs.

 ```javascript
 var adapter = model.createAdapter('postgres', {
 , host: 'localhost'